k1LoW/grouped_process_exporter/README.md

 #### `--group.normalize`

-Exporter normalize group names using regexp `--group.normalize` option.
+Normalize exported group names using the regexp `--group.normalize` option.

-For example, by setting `--group.normalize='^.+(tcpdp).+$'`, exporter normaliz the group names `/path/to/tcpdp-eth0` and `/path/to/tcpdp-eth1` to `tcpdp`.
+For example, by setting `--group.normalize='^.+(tcpdp).+$'`, the exporter normalizes the group names `/path/to/tcpdp-eth0` and `/path/to/tcpdp-eth1` to `tcpdp`.

 #### `--group.exclude`

-Exporter exclude group using regexp `--group.exclude` option.
+Exclude exported groups using the regexp `--group.exclude` option.

-For example, by setting `--group.exclude='user.\slice'`, exporter exclude the group names `/user.slice` , `/user.slice/user-10503.slice`.
+For example, by setting `--group.exclude='user.\slice'`, the exporter excludes the group names `/user.slice` , `/user.slice/user-10503.slice`.

-> Exporter exclude group before group name normalization.
+> Note: the exporter excludes group before group name normalization.

 ## Avairable Metrics